indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 - Updated an existing PR
 - Merge PR onto master

-A new production version of kepler.gl website is automatically created and deployed every time a PR is merged onto master.
+A new production version of indranildeveloper-kepler.gl website is automatically created and deployed every time a PR is merged onto master.

 In order to support testing environment, Netlify is setup to generate build every time a PR is created or updated.
 By generating builds for new and updated PRs we support CI/CD so developers can test their own build in a production like environment

-### Publish kepler.gl package to NPM
+### Publish indranildeveloper-kepler.gl package to NPM

 #### Requirements